Schmitt, Waldo L. Department of Zoology, Smithsonian Institution, Washington, DC.

 - Autotomy and regeneration

 An extremely diverse, species-rich group of arthropods that have inhabited marine environments since the beginning of the Cambrian Period.
-In some ways, they may be thought of as the marine equivalents of the insects.
-Within the marine realm, the crustaceans occupy as varied a spectrum of habitats as the insects inhabit on land.
-The Crustacea currently are regarded as a subphylum in the monophyletic phylum Arthropoda, although debate about this rank continues among carcinologists.
-See also: Arthropoda
+Crustacea is a notable taxon of invertebrates.
+Common members of the Crustacea, that is, crustaceans, are shrimps, prawns, lobsters, and crabs (Fig. 1).
+In some ways, crustaceans may be thought of as the marine equivalents of insects.
+Within the marine realm, crustaceans occupy as varied a spectrum of habitats as insects inhabit on land.
+The Crustacea taxon is currently regarded as a subphylum in the monophyletic phylum Arthropoda.
+However, debate about this rank continues among carcinologists (zoologists who study crustaceans), and the hierarchical classification of the Crustacea continues to evolve.
+See also: Arthropoda; Biological classification; Cambrian

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.